|

 investments in short-term debt securities, such as

 certificates of deposit and Treasury bills.
+Monthly Debt - A borrower's

 monthly expenses including credit cards, installment